High Availability and Scaling

 - LT has versions

-LT has newer features
+LT has newer features- recommended over LC

 - Placement Groups